 Cause The fungus Cryptostroma corticale has been causing dieback primarily in sycamore maples (Acer pseudoplatanus), although several other species can also become infected.
-The disease has been found in eastern WA for many years and in 2020 in the Seattle area on sycamore maple, red maple (Acer rubrum), Japanese maple (A. palmatum), vine maple (A. circinatum) and big leaf maple (A. macrophyllum).
+The disease was found in eastern WA in 1968 and in the Seattle area in 2020 on sycamore maple, red maple (Acer rubrum), Japanese maple (A. palmatum), vine maple (A. circinatum) and big leaf maple (A. macrophyllum).
 Pacific dogwood (Cornus nuttallii) and horsechestnut (Aesculus hippocastanum) have been confirmed as hosts in the Pacific Northwest.
+In Oregon, the pathogen was found in Bend on Norway maple (Acer platanoides), and Freeman maple (Acer x freemanii), and on vine maple (Acer circinatum) in the Portland area.

 The disease is not found in coastal or high elevation areas of Germany that are cooler and rainier than other areas.